 Then, Petitioner argues that SAPD is mischaracterizing the prepaid expense as excludable amortization or depreciation expense, as the expense at issue constitutes prepaid insurance or some other intangible asset that will reduce future expenses, as the initial contribution was a legal prerequisite that gave Petitioner the right to participate in the Fund, which is an intangible right.
-(Id., p.
-22.)

-Additionally, Petitioner contends that AH 502 states that property insurance may be prepaid for three years and deducted as an expense in a direct capitalization income approach, though in Petitioner's case the coverage is estimated at 15 years, and that an "appraiser would annualize this expense in direct capitalization."
-(Ibid., citing AH 502, p.
-71-72.)
+Additionally, Petitioner contends that AH 502 states that property insurance may be prepaid for three years and deducted as an expense in a direct capitalization income approach, though in Petitioner's case the coverage is estimated at 15 years, and that an appraiser would annualize this expense in direct capitalization.

-Petitioner further contends that the \$215 million annual expense should be included in the CEA value indicator because future insurance premiums are bound to increase consistent with the wildfire risk conditions in California.
-(Petition, pp. 21-22.)
+Petitioner further contends that the \$213 million annual expense should be included in the CEA value indicator because future insurance premiums are bound to increase consistent with the wildfire risk conditions in California.

 Petitioner additionally notes Respondent's proper treatment of such expenses may actually increase income in future years due to reduced future expenses, and that portion of the increased income related to the initial contribution should be removed from the income approach as income from an intangible asset.
-(Id., p.
-22.)

 Finally, Petitioner claims that Respondent's treatment of the fund contributions is nonuniform in its application to all state assessees, claiming that the initial contribution was allowed for another state assessee.
-(Petition, p.
-23) On this basis, petitioner asserts respondent is acting arbitrarily, unfairly, or otherwise non-uniform in its treatment of Petitioner.
-(Ibid.)
+On this basis, Petitioner asserts respondent is acting arbitrarily, unfairly, or otherwise non-uniform in its treatment of Petitioner.

-In their Reply, Petitioner renews the above arguments.
-(Reply, pp. 11-13.)
 Petitioner further contends that SAPD has incorrectly interpreted De Luz Homes, Inc. v.
 County of San Diego ("De Luz") (1955) 45 Cal.2d 546, explaining that while De Luz precludes a deduction for "depreciation of the property," it does not preclude a deduction for operating and maintenance expenses, and prepaid insurance are such expenses.
-(Id., at p.
-11.)
 Petitioner cites to AH 502 to support its argument, wherein under a direct capitalization method, like the CEA, "expenses are annualized even though some expenditures may not actually occur on an annual basis" and prepaid property insurance is provided as an example.
-(Reply, p.
-12, citing AH 502.)

 Additionally, Petitioner references that Member Gaines' comments in the Board hearing of their 2020 petition appeared to support this treatment of such expenses as annualized expenses removable from the CEA calculation.
-(Reply, pp. 12.)

 Petitioner argues that while Respondent is attempting to create a requirement that another future AB 1054-like contribution will occur, the guidance does not create a requirement that the deduction of the prepaid insurance is only allowed when an identical payment is guaranteed to occur in the future.
-(Reply, p.
-12.)
 Petitioner also asserts that these prepaid insurance expenses would be viewed as relevant expenses to any prospective buyer and be considered regular and reoccurring in light of wildfire likelihood in California.
-(Ibid.)
 Additionally, Petitioner notes the requested treatment is consistent with its audited financial statements.
-(Ibid.)
-Petitioner concludes that the adjustment of approximately \$1.07 billion (CEA-adjusted present value of the annual expensing of \$214 million over the remaining coverage period) for the prepaid insurance contribution of \$2.4 billion and the annual contributions of \$95 million is reasonable and should be allowed.
-(Id. at 13.)
+Petitioner concludes that the adjustment of approximately \$1.12 billion (CEA-adjusted present value of the annual expensing of \$214 million over the remaining coverage period) for the prepaid insurance contribution of \$2.4 billion and the annual contributions of \$95 million is reasonable and should be allowed.